Daniel Diemer: The Half of It (2020)

 Diemer played a lead role in Alice Wu's coming-of-age movie The Half of It, which was distributed by Netflix and premiered on 1 May 2020.
 He played Paul Munsky, a clumsy football player who asks the protagonist, Ellie Chu, to help him woo a girl they both have a crush on by writing her letters.
 Wu held over 600 auditions for the part before discovering Diemer.

 The movie received favorable reviews, and won Best Narrative Feature at the 2020 Tribeca Festival.

-Percy Jackson and the Olympians (2024)
+Percy Jackson and the Olympians (2025)

-Diemer will appear in the upcoming second season of Disney+'s Percy Jackson and the Olympians, playing Tyson, the main character's younger Cyclops half-brother.
+Diemer appears in season two of Disney+'s Percy Jackson and the Olympians, playing Tyson, the titular character's younger Cyclops half-brother.